Nikhil-8059/Heart-Disease-Classifier/README.md

 ---

 ## Acknowledgments
 The dataset is sourced from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php).
-Special thanks to the contributors for providing this valuable resource.As the dataset was insufficient for learning purposes I had doubled it.
+Special thanks to the contributors for providing this valuable resource.As the dataset was insufficient, for learning purposes I had doubled it.